cockroachdb/docs/src/current/v23.1/demo-fault-tolerance-and-recovery.md

 To be able to tolerate 2 of 5 nodes failing simultaneously without any service interruption, ranges must be replicated 5 times.

-1. In the terminal window where you started `fault-node5` initially, start it again using using the same command you used to [start the node initially](#step-1-start-a-6-node-cluster):
+1. In the terminal window where you started `fault-node5` initially, start it again using the same command you used to [start the node initially](#step-1-start-a-6-node-cluster):

     {% include_cached copy-clipboard.html %}
     ~~~ shell